 After 5K miles in 8 days, the Wing is now officially Wendy ... and on this trip often WINDY!
-Her navigation skills are questionable ... she didn't know about hwy 20 being 4-lane across IA, so was blissfully navigating through space after valiantly trying to navigate us to Ft Dodge.
+Her navigation skills are questionable ... she didn't know about hwy 20 being 4-lane across most of IA, so was blissfully navigating through space after valiantly trying to navigate us to Ft Dodge.
 Maybe she just wanted to help get over 5K!
 Oh well, my "jump on the bike and punch in a city" approach to trip planning could use a little work too.
 She was reliable smooth and powerful through snow, rain and hail (just a little), plus a lot of cold and wind.

 I launched out of Gallup NM Sunday AM at 7ish with 30 degrees on the temp, about 20 mi later I was freezing and checked it again ...
 25 degrees, I was going UP!
 It turns out that while I need 45 to be "reasonably comfortable", this trip forced me to discover that the "UNcomfortable" doesn't get too much worse at least down to that 25 or so ... the combination of the heat exchange with the engine being "open", the grip heaters, the "hand wings" deflectors off the bottom of the mirrors, and just the general excellent wind control make it it "survivable".
 Future spring trips will have better planning on long range weather / altitude !!